Dedenyoka/TurkanaConflict/README.md

  And the media coverage that amplifies (or omits) these narratives.

 ## 🛠️ Tools & Technologies
-- Python: Pandas, NumPy, Matplotlib, Seaborn
+- Python: Pandas, NumPy, Matplotlib, Seaborn, Folium

-- (Coming soon) Jupyter Notebooks for data exploration

 - Git & GitHub for version control and collaboration

-- (Coming soon: Streamlit or Dash for interactive dashboards)

 ## 📊 Data